roderickjackson-bradley/socket_io_app/README.md

 - Successful completion of four assigned projects
 - Successful completion of 3 of 4 project assessment challenges
 - Participating in GA’s mid-course and end-of-course feedback surveys
-- Complete 80% of assigned "homework"
+- Complete 80% of assigned "homework" and other "deliverables"

 When you complete our program with passing status, you unlock our alumni perks:

 - Support from the Outcomes Team, including participation in the Meet & Greet event (with prospective employers).
 - Receive a GA Letter of Completion (via email 1 week after graduation)
-- $250 credit towards GA’s Classes & Workshop for 1 year from your start date (enter code: **laimmersives1** at checkout).
-Please note once you are enrolled, cancellations are not permitted so please make sure you are able to attend the class or workshop prior to applying your code
-- 30% off Classes and Workshops after your $250 has expired (enter code: back2school-la at checkout)
+- Credits and discounts for other GA courses (check with Student Services for details).
-- Access to our Alumni Community:
+- Access to our Alumni Community
-  - Check out some awesome discounts on our [Alumni Perks Page](https://generalassemb.ly/alumni/perks)

 #### Welcome!